Anylsite/anyl-wallet/README.md

 ### x86 build

 This build is used to develop and test the wallet library on your desktop.
+It does not include any working application - its purpose is to provide a compileable framework for unit testing of the individual components on POSIX system.
+You should always start with this build if you plan to do any changes to the core components.

 1) clone wallet repo
 `git clone git@github.com:AnyLedger/anyledger-wallet.git && cd anyledger-wallet`

-2) create build directory and generate build targets `mkdir build && cd build && cmake -GNinja ../`
+2) create build directory and generate build targets `mkdir build && cd build && cmake -GNinja ../examples/tests`

 3) compile the library & run the tests
 `ninja && ctest`